 The administrator experience benefits include Plug & Play connectivity and allow for an efficient management and programming of in- and outgoing connectors through the Kisi dashboard.

-The previous version of the Controller Pro 1, Kisi Controller Pro 1.0 is no longer sold, but it is still supported and receiving firmware updates.
-For more information, check our help article on Installing Kisi Controller Pro 1.0.
+The previous version of the Controller Pro 1, Kisi Controller Pro 1.0 is no longer sold, but it is still just as well-supported and will continue to be receiving firmware updates.

 Inputs and outputs

 - Four dry or wet relays wiring to door security hardware: dry, 12/24 volts direct current; wet: max 0.25 ampere x 24 volts or 0.5 ampere x 12 volts per relay

 - Contact sensors: four door contact sensor inputs